What is the issue?

 Children are disproportionately vulnerable to violations of their bodily integrity because most violations happen at very young age when a person is unable to speak up for and defend themselves, or give — or refuse — consent.

 What is the problem?

-With the exception of female genital mutilation, most of these practices would be unlawful if performed on adults without their consent, but they remain legal in the majority of practicing countries when performed on children.
+Most of these practices would be unlawful if performed on adults without their consent, but they remain legal (with the exception of female genital mutilation) in the majority of practicing countries when carried out on children.

 A number of these practices are irreversible and due to their surgical nature carry inevitable health risks.
 These range from infection and scarring to disfigurement, amputation, and even death.
 At the same time, they can have a lifelong psychological impact, with childhood victims today saying they feel shame, diminished body image, and a sense of having been abused, mutilated and deformed.

-These practices also affect children’s civil rights, as when their consent is not obtained or even considered, it neglects their freedom of thought and opinion.
+These practices also affect children’s civil rights, as when their consent is not obtained or even considered, it neglects their freedom of thought and opinion and their right to be heard.
 In cases where a practice is carried out to conform to social expectations or is based on adults’ — not the child’s — religion, culture or tradition, it violates children’s own freedom of thought and religion.